-The number of jobs in construction in 2020 has slightly increased (100) from the level recorded in 2019.
+The number of jobs in construction in 2021 has decreased (450) from the level recorded in 2020.
 Since 2008, the figures have fluctuated within the sector showing increases and decreases between the years.
-Between 2008 and 2020 there has been an overall loss of 100 jobs resulting in only 700 being employed in this sector.
+Between 2008 and 2021 there has been an overall loss of 350 jobs resulting in only 450 being employed in this sector.
 The annual monitoring target to increase the number employed in the construction sector from 800 to 1,000 by the end of the plan period has therefore not been achieved.

 Whilst Merthyr Tydfil have also experienced losses in the construction sector over the years.
-In 2020, the figure has increased by 100% from a figure of 600 in 2019 to a level of 1,250 in 2020.
+In 2021, the figure has decreased from the previous year but is 25% higher than in 2009.

-In terms of maintaining the number of employee jobs in construction and the target to increase the number from 800 to 1,000 by 2021, at 700 jobs, the target has not been achieved.
+In terms of maintaining the number of employee jobs in construction and the target to increase the number from 800 to 1,000 by 2021, at 450 jobs, the target has not been achieved.